 ‘Niku’ means ‘meat’ and ‘Jaga’ comes from ‘Jagaimo’ that means ‘potato’.
 Meat and Potato are cooked often with Onion in sweet soy sauce flavoured broth.
 This is one of the most popular home style dishes in Japan.
 My children love this dish.
-So I have to cook it very often.
+So, I cook it very often.

 Makes